luapkcuf/Odin-Recipes/README.md

 # Odin-Recipes
-First project utilizing new found knowledge of basic HTML I will be creating a list of recipes with this knowledge
+First project utilizing new found knowledge of basic HTML.
+I will be creating a list of recipes with this knowledge.
+As I learn more about the theory of coding and work through the TOP's foundation course I will be revisting this project over time.